Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Numerical Results

-In Fig.~\ref{fig:fig3}, we evaluate the performance of the proposed ISAC framework in terms of errors in target localization, velocity estimation, and achievable data rate with variation of the SNR for different values of $N_A$, as illustrated in Fig.~\ref{fig:fig3}.
-At an SNR of $0$ dB, increasing $N_A$ from $1$ to $10$ significantly improves sensing accuracy: the RMSE in estimating the location and velocities of $N_T = 4$ targets decreases from $24.41$ m and $31.65$ m/s to $0.23$ m and $2.53$ m/s, respectively.
-For comparison, under the same setting in Fig.~\ref{fig:fig2}, the use of active sensing further reduces the RMSE from $12.30$ m and $21.28$ m/s to $0.09$ m and $0.93$ m/s.
-These results confirm that active sensing consistently outperforms passive sensing within ISAC, since both the pilot and transmit signals are available to the receiver in the former, whereas in the latter only the pilot is known and the received signal must be iteratively estimated, as described in Algorithm~\ref{algo3}.
-On average, the baseline ISAC scheme yields an RMSE of $25.06$ m for location and $31.63$ m/s for velocity, while the KF-assisted ISAC improves the accuracy by reducing the errors to $19.76$ m and $25.46$ m/s, respectively.
-Furthermore, as shown in Fig.~\ref{fig:fig3}(c), the bit error rate (BER) at $N_A = 1$ is approximately $0.30$, which decreases to $8.13\times 10^{-2}$ when $N_A = 4$.
-Across the evaluated SNR range, the average BER achieved by ISAC is $0.16$, whereas the KF-assisted ISAC achieves a lower BER of $0.13$.
+In Fig.~\ref{fig:fig3}, we evaluate the proposed ISAC framework in terms of localization RMSE, velocity RMSE, and achievable data rate versus SNR for different numbers of antennas per node $N_A$.
+At $0$~dB SNR, increasing $N_A$ from $1$ to $10$ substantially improves sensing accuracy for $N_T=4$ targets, reducing the location and velocity RMSE from $24.41$~m and $31.65$~m/s to $0.23$~m and $2.53$~m/s, respectively.
+Under the same setting in Fig.~\ref{fig:fig2}, active sensing further reduces the RMSE from $12.30$~m and $21.28$~m/s to $0.09$~m and $0.93$~m/s, confirming the superiority of active sensing over passive ISAC due to full waveform knowledge at the receiver, whereas passive ISAC relies on iterative signal recovery (\textbf{Algorithm~\ref{algo3}}).
+Averaged over SNR, the baseline ISAC achieves RMSEs of $25.06$~m and $31.63$~m/s in location and velocity, respectively, which are reduced to $19.76$~m and $25.46$~m/s with KF assistance.
+Moreover, as shown in Fig.~\ref{fig:fig3}(c), the BER decreases from approximately $0.30$ at $N_A=1$ to $8.13\times10^{-2}$ at $N_A=4$, with average BERs of $0.16$ for ISAC and $0.13$ for KF-assisted ISAC across the considered SNR range.